 Convenient Online Learning

 With this convenient, primarily online doctoral program, information professionals and academics can earn their PhD degree from Manchester Met without having to relocate to England or disrupt their current careers.
-The doctoral program can be completed on a part-time basis with up to six years total duration.
+The doctoral program can be completed on a part-time basis with up to seven years total duration.

 Gateway PhD students focus on their research from the very beginning of the program.
 They conduct original research and receive one-on-one mentoring from faculty who are award-winning scholars, researchers, and educators, representing two continents and a truly international perspective.